CiscoDevNet/terraform-provider-fmc/docs/guides/bulk_resources.md

 Tests were performed in the following conditions:
 - FMC version: 7.7.10
 - Terraform version: 1.13.4
-- Terraform provider version: 2.0.0
+- Terraform provider version: 2.0.0-rc8
 - FMC configured with default settings and no pre-existing objects
-- Table values are approximate and may vary based on environment and conditions, like FMC load and existing objects
+- Table values are approximate and may vary based on environment and conditions, like FMC load and number of already existing objects
-- Updates are done one by one in both cases, therefore update time of a single object is mostly equal to Refresh time
+- Updates are done one by one in both cases, therefore update time equals to Refresh time (see table above) + time required for individual updates

 ## Limitations

+There are some limitations when using bulk resources, especially when it comes to dependencies between resources.

-### Object Replacement
+### Case 1: Object Replacement

 When replacing objects referenced by other resources, you may encounter dependency conflicts that require staged deployments.